-The Practicum Proposal must identify the Core and Concentration Competencies, and their associated Learning Objectives, which will be strengthened through the Practicum experience.
-At least one Core Competency and one Concentration Competency must be addressed during the Practicum experience.
-Identify the specific Learning Experiences within each competency that will be strengthened.
+The Practicum Proposal must identify the Competencies which will be strengthened through the Practicum experience.
+At least five competencies, of which at least three must be CEPH-identified Foundational Competencies, must be addressed during the Practicum experience.
+The remaining two competencies may be concentration competencies\.